louis-prudhomme/ace-of-diamonds/README.md

 ## What is this ?

-This is a Bash script toolbox, aiming to transcode and organize music files.
+This is a Bash script toolbox, aiming to help transcode, organize and split music files.
 - diamonds: transcode music files to _vorbis_ and _flac_.
 - clubs: organize music file following a pattern.
 - spades: break down music files into smaller tracks.